alinanorakari/3d-simple/README.md

 This 3d engine does not
 - load 3d model files
-- shade faces based on light sources or direction
+- shade faces based on light sources or normal direction (because it knows nothing about normals)
+- render textures
-- have optimized image effects
+- have optimized image effects for faster than realtime rendering of frames
 - work well with extreme perspective values or coordinates in the far back
 - have easily changeable parameters for a lot of things